ShanYan07/temperature-plot-hover/README.md

-# Writing README.md to file for user to download
-readme_content = """# Interactive Temperature Plot from Numbers

 This repository provides:

 - **iOS Shortcut** to periodically read a HomeKit temperature sensor and append timestamped readings to an iCloud Numbers document.